記事内にプロモーションを含むことがあります

 The content of this course is a step-by-step explanation of how to use the tools and tricks often used in Blender modeling while creating 3D models.

-If you want to learn how to use 3DCG software, I recommend that you learn while actually creating 3D models.
+If you want to learn how to use 3DCG software, I recommend that you learn while creating 3D models.

 If you decide on the 3D model you want to make and work your way through this article, you’ll be able to do at least some modeling in Blender anyway!